 Vegan Corn Flour Onion Bhajis - The Vegan Eskimo

-Onion bhajis, little cages of spice and crispiness.
-The corn flour is a cheaper option than the usual chickpea flour and gives a very flavourful profile to the bhajis.
-Perfect aperitif or snack before the dinner, or as a side dish to some wholesome Indian food.
+Onion bhajis are little cages of spice and crispiness.
+Corn flour is an eaiser to find and also cheaper option than the usual chickpea flour, and it gives a very flavourful profile.
+Perfect apetizer or sides dish.

-Makes 15-18 bhajis (really depends on the size you like)
+Makes 15-18 bhajis (depends on the size you like)

 Ingredients